IDMNYU/DM997X-Thesis-FA16/dm997X_ms_thesis_paper.md

  * **Research**
     * *Literature Review:* Who-is-writing-what in relation to your research area(s).
     * *Related Work or Competitive Analysis:* Who-is-doing-what in relation to your research area(s).
 Conduct a comparative analysis of similar projects.
 Who or what are your competitors?
 How will it be positioned (branding) and differentiated (market and competitors or like works)?
-    * *Research:* Including, but not limited to, brainstorming (thought maps, word lists, etc.), readings, screenings / viewings, investigation of other artists, designers, or entrepreneur’s work, tech research, material research, visual research, collection, interviews, observation, etc.
+    * *Theoretical Groundings:* Including, but not limited to readings, screenings / viewings, investigation of other artists, designers or entrepreneurs work, tech research, material research, visual research, collection, interviews, observation, etc.
         * You should decide what kinds of research / reference / inspiration is most appropriate for your project.
     * *Research Methods:* Information about your research strategy, data collection techniques, how you intend to analyze your collected data and limitations of your research.
       * Identify your research strategy (case study, survey, grounded theory, experimental research, etc.)